moonbitlang/moonbit-course/course12/lecture_en.md

 ### Backward Differentiation

 Backward differentiation utilizes the chain rule for calculation.
-Suppose we have a function `w` of `x, y, z`, etc., and `x, y, z`, etc. are functions of `t`.
-Then the partial derivative of `w` with respect to `t` is the partial derivative of `w` with respect to `x` times the partial derivative of `x` with respect to `t`, plus the partial derivative of `w` with respect to `y` times the partial derivative of `y` with respect to `t`, plus the partial derivative of `w` with respect to `z` times the partial derivative of `z` with respect to `t`, and so on.
+Suppose we have a function $w$ of $x, y, z$, etc., and $x, y, z$, etc. are functions of $t$.
+Then the partial derivative of $w$ with respect to $t$ is the partial derivative of $w$ with respect to $x$ times the partial derivative of $x$ with respect to $t$, plus the partial derivative of $w$ with respect to $y$ times the partial derivative of $y$ with respect to $t$, plus the partial derivative of $w$ with respect to $z$ times the partial derivative of $z$ with respect to $t$, and so on.

 - Given $w = f(x, y, z, \cdots), x = x(t), y = y(t), z = z(t), \cdots$
   $\frac{\partial w}{\partial t} = \frac{\partial w}{\partial x} \frac{\partial x}{\partial t} + \frac{\partial w}{\partial y} \frac{\partial y}{\partial t} + \frac{\partial w}{\partial z} \frac{\partial z}{\partial t} + \cdots$

-For example, for `f(x0, x1) = x0 ^ 2` times `x1`, we can consider `f` as a function of `g` and `h`, where `g` and `h` are `x0 ^ 2` and `x1` respectively.
-We differentiate each component: the partial derivative of `f` with respect to `g` is `h`;  the partial derivative of `f` with respect to `h` is `g`;  the partial derivative of `g` with respect to `x0` is `2x0`, and the partial derivative of `h` with respect to `x0` is 0.
-Lastly, we combine them using the chain rule to get the result `2x0x1`.
-Backward differentiation is the process where we start with the partial derivative of `f` with respect to `f`, followed by calculating the partial derivatives of `f` with respect to the intermediate functions and their partial derivatives with respect to the intermediate functions, until we reach the partial derivatives with respect to the input parameters.
-This way, by tracing backward and creating the computation graph of `f` in reverse order, we can compute the derivative of each input node.
+For example, for $f(x0, x1) = x0 ^ 2 \times x1$, we can consider $f$ as a function of $g$ and $h$, where $g$ and $h$ are $x0 ^ 2$ and $x1$ respectively.
+We differentiate each component: the partial derivative of $f$ with respect to $g$ is $h$;  the partial derivative of $f$ with respect to $h$ is $g$;  the partial derivative of $g$ with respect to $x_0$ is $2x_0$, and the partial derivative of $h$ with respect to $x_0$ is 0.
+Lastly, we combine them using the chain rule to get the result $2x_0x_1$.
+Backward differentiation is the process where we start with the partial derivative of $f$ with respect to $f$, followed by calculating the partial derivatives of $f$ with respect to the intermediate functions and their partial derivatives with respect to the intermediate functions, until we reach the partial derivatives with respect to the input parameters.
+This way, by tracing backward and creating the computation graph of $f$ in reverse order, we can compute the derivative of each input node.
 This is suitable for cases where there are more input parameters than output parameters.

 - Example: $f(x_0, x_1) = {x_0} ^ 2 x_1$
   - Decomposition: $f = g h, g(x_0, x_1) = {x_0} ^ 2, h(x_0, x_1) = x_1$